-And even if you're not about to step into the ring with Rocky Balboa, you can use a similar boxing routine to chisel powerhouse arms, get a ripped core, or simply improve your speed and cardiovascular fitness.
+But even if you're not about to step into the ring with Rocky Balboa, you can use a boxing-style workout program to chisel powerhouse arms, get a ripped core, or simply improve your speed and cardiovascular fitness.
 Every sport has its physical demands, and boxing forces a fighter to develop power from the legs up—making for a great total-body workout.